michaelhel/RawFileCleaner/README.md

 # RawFileCleaner

+## Project Status
-**RawFileCleaner** is still in progress.
+RawFileCleaner is currently in progress.

-We are working on a tool which deletes all RAW files without an existing JPEG file.

-**RawFileCleaner** is the perfect tool to manage your photo archive.
+## What can it do?
+The tool can be used to delete all RAW files without a matching JPEG file so you don't have to manually delete them after you have sorted out the JPEG files.

+It supports all common RAW image formats such as CR2, CRW, NEF, ARW, ORF, DNG and so on.

+## Installing
+1. At first, clone the repo.

+### Authors
 Hannes Gerstmayr, Michael Helcig, Christian Straßmayr